 Reported Confirmed and Probable STEC Infections by Local Health District, Utah, 2019

 NotesUtah rates are derived from Utah annual surveillance reports published by the Bureau of Epidemiology.
 Includes all confirmed and probable Shiga toxin-producing ''E. coli'' (STEC) cases.

 - Utah Department of Health, Bureau of Epidemiology

-Data Interpretation IssuesThe Utah Department of Health tracks one category of ''E. coli'' that cause diarrhea, known as Shiga toxin-producing ''E. coli'' or STEC.
+Data Interpretation IssuesThe Utah Department of Health tracks one category of ''E. coli'' that causes diarrhea, known as Shiga toxin-producing ''E. coli'' or STEC.
 These bacteria are sometimes referred to as enterohemorrhagic ''E. coli'' or EHEC.
 The most common strain of STEC is O157:H7, but there are many other strains of ''E. coli'' that produce Shiga toxin.
-Rather than listing all of them individually, all strains of ''E. coli'' that produce Shiga toxin are listed here as STEC.
+Rather than listing all of them individually, all strains of ''E. coli'' that produce Shiga toxin are referred to as STEC.

 DefinitionNumber of reported culture-confirmed and probable cases of infections caused by Shiga toxin-producing ''Escherichia coli'' O157:H7 and non-O157 serogroups per 100,000 population per year.